-October 23, 1999: Apple releases Mac OS 9, the last version of the classic Mac operating system before the company makes the leap to OS X a couple years later.
+October 23, 1999: Apple releases Mac OS 9, the last version of the classic Mac operating system before the company will make the leap to OS X a couple years later.

 It does not veer far from OS 8 in terms of look and feel.
 However, OS 9 adds a few nifty features that make it well worth the upgrade.